INL/BlackLab/doc/technical/design/plan-relations.md

 ### Better keep track of spans hierarchy?

-> **NOTE:** this is beyong the scope of this task, but it's good to keep it in the back of our mind
+> **NOTE:** this is beyond the scope of this task, but it's good to keep it in the back of our mind

 Span nesting has never been completely accurately recorded in the index, because only the start and end tokens are stored, not the nesting level.
 If two spans have the same start and end, we can't tell which one is the parent of the other.